 to become familiar with at least the lyrics and tune beforehand.

-Step 1: Briefly discuss the
+Step 1: Briefly

 artist’s background and history of the song.

 the song and ask students to listen only for the emotions and mood they

 maximize the emotive impact, I ask them to close their eyes and try not

 listen to the lyrics yet, but instead focus on the melody, instruments,

 onto a screen or onto student monitors and

 then ask students to write down the missing words as you play the song

 the missing words and ask students to check their answers.